eliorivero/wp-jest-tests/README.md

 Examplifies how to test JavaScript from a WordPress plugin using Jest.

+This repo is a companion to the tutorial [Easy JavaScript unit tests in WordPress with Jest](https://startfunction.com/javascript-tests-wordpress-jest/)

 # Installing

 Clone this repo and enter its directory.